HQSquantumsimulations/qoqo_examples/documentation/src/high-level/pauliz.md

 );

 // Preparing the measurement input for one qubit
-// The PauliZProductInput starts with just the number of qubtis
+// The PauliZProductInput starts with just the number of qubits
 // and if to use a flipped measurements set. let mut measurement_input = PauliZProductInput::new(1, false);
 // Next, pauli products are added to the PauliZProductInput